 Although some investors may debate it, capital gains taxes have sort of an equalizing effect.
 They take into account the unique types of profits and losses that come from investing, and the IRS doesn’t take a one-size-fits-all approach to levying capital gains taxes.
 There are different capital gains tax rates for different income levels.
 The rates are based on annual income, and there are different income limits that depend on whether you file taxes as a single person, part of a married couple or a head of household.

-Based on 2020’s rates, which may change in coming years, single individuals or married filing separately individuals earning $40,000 don’t pay any capital gains tax.
-Heads of household can earn up to $53,600 and married filing jointly couples can earn up to $80,000 without needing to pay capital gains taxes on those earnings.
-Further capital gains are taxed at 15% and 20% — and in some special cases they may be taxed at rates higher than 20%.
+Based on 2022’s rates, which may change in the coming years, single individuals or married filing separately individuals earning $41,675 don’t pay any capital gains tax.
+Heads of households can earn up to $55,800 and married filing jointly couples can earn up to $83,350 without needing to pay capital gains taxes on those earnings.
+Further capital gains are taxed at 15% and 20% — and in some special cases, they may be taxed at rates higher than 20%.
 The IRS website includes full details about income levels and exceptions when capital gains tax rates exceed 20%.

 Proposed Changes to Capital Gains Tax Rates

 In late April of 2021, President Biden unveiled a $1.8 billion bill called the American Families Plan.
-Among other initiatives, this plan would expand family medical leave, offer child care subsidies to low-income families and make summer lunch programs more extensive.
-To fund some elements of the plan, President Biden has proposed raising the capital gains tax rate for a key group of investors.
+Among other initiatives, this plan aimed to expand family medical leave, offer child care subsidies to low-income families and make summer lunch programs more extensive.
+To fund some elements of the plan, President Biden proposed raising the capital gains tax rate for a key group of investors.

 The increase would impact investors who have an annual income of $1 million or more.
 For these investors, the federal capital gains tax top marginal rate could increase to just over 43%.
 If a citizen who makes $5 million per year earns capital gains of $1 million, that individual could pay roughly $434,000 in capital gains tax, and this does not include state taxes.